Our dedicated and experienced staff are committed to the success of our students and the growth of Montessori.

 Director of Primary Training

-Sarah has presented at local, national, and international conferences, is an AMI Consultant, and an Oregon Registry Master Trainer.
-She holds a Bachelor’s Degree in Music Performance, an M.Ed. from Loyola University, and AMI Primary and Elementary diplomas.
-Sarah has worked in Montessori education since 1987, with several years teaching experience at both the primary and elementary levels, and experience in administration.
+Sarah is an AMI Trainer, consultant, examiner, and presenter at local, national, and international conferences.
+She holds a Bachelor’s Degree in Music Performance, an M.Ed. from Loyola University, AMI Primary and Elementary diplomas and is an Oregon Registry Master Trainer.
+Sarah began her work in Montessori education in 1987, with many years teaching experience at both the primary and elementary levels, as well as experience in administration.
 She has served on the Board of Directors for the Oregon Montessori Association and Montessori Northwest, and is a recipient of the Susie Huston Memorial Award for Outstanding Teaching.
-She and her husband, Dave, have lived in Portland since 1991, and have two teenage sons, Julian and Evan, who embody the wonderful possibilities of growing up Montessori.
-Sarah enjoys botany, music, croissants, a great book, historical documentaries, and the story of the Bretz Floods.
+She and her husband, Dave, have lived in Portland since 1991, and have two teenage sons, Julian and Evan, who are great reminders to listen, keep learning, and not take life too seriously.
+Sarah enjoys botany, music, croissants, a great book, historical documentaries, and the AMAZING story of the Bretz Floods.
 Email Sarah